microsoft/psi/tutorials/index.md

 Try it out!

-The `Generators.Timer` factory method creates a source timer stream.
+The `Timers.Timer` factory method creates a source timer stream.
 In this case, the first parameter in the call is the pipeline object `p` (a common pattern in \\psi when instantiating components) and the second parameter is the time interval to use when generating messages is specified as the second parameter.

 __*Streams*__ are a fundamental construct and a first-order citizen in the \\psi runtime.
 They can be generated and processed via various operators and they link components together.
 Streams are a generic type (you can have a stream of any type `T`) and are strongly typed, and therefore the connections between components are statically checked.
 Messages posted on streams are time-stamped and streams can be persisted to disk and visualized (more on that in a moment).